 |Progress Toward Outcome||All works on distribution lines, installation of CTS and meters are completed.|

-Distribution network including distribution lines and substations rehabilitated, expanded, and functional
+Distribution network including distribution lines and substations rehabilitated, augmented, and functional

-Customer services lines and digital electric meters installed and operational
+Customer services lines rehabilitated and smart meters installed and operational

 Institutional capacity improved and corporate reform achieved